Writes invalid XML chars to the database

 NickServ NOTICE xxxxxxxxx is now registered to firstname.lastname@example.org, with the password xxxxxxxx.

 NickServ NOTICE For frequently-asked questions about the network, please see the

 NickServ NOTICE FAQ page (http://freenode.net/faq.shtml).
 Should you need more

 NickServ NOTICE help you can /join #freenode to find network staff.

 Step 5.
 Save the database.
 Close the database.
 Reopen the database. (don't just reopen it without closing it first, as KeePassX believes it's already open).

 You will get the XML error as described.

-#7 Updated by Sander Steenhuis over 1 year ago
+#7 Updated by Sander Steenhuis almost 2 years ago

 That's awesome, Clinton Begin.
 Thanks for figuring that out.
 I use comments/notes/description extensively in my 0.4 database.
 It never crossed my mind that herein might be the problem.

 Especially the lack of 'common error' prone characters in your note/comment is puzzling.